Kuch2nZahn/Honey/README.md

 # Honey

+Framework for plugins that extends Minecraft in a new way
 ## What is Honey?

 Honey consists of two elements.
 A mod and a plugin for servers.
 The mod is quite boring for the user as it can't do